The Paycheck Protection Program

 Will I have to pay back this loan?

 The loan may be fully forgiven if the funds are used for payroll costs, interest on mortgages, rent, and utilities and you have not reduced your payroll by more than defined amount.
-Please note: due to likely high subscription, at least 75% of the forgiven amount must have been used for payroll.
+Please note: At least 60% of the forgiven amount must have been used for payroll.
 The period in which the PPP loan must be used to qualify for forgiveness is now the earlier of 24 weeks or the end of 2020.

 The purpose of this loan/forgiveness is to enable and encourage small businesses to protect their employees.
 Loan payments will be deferred for six months, and no collateral or personal guarantees are required.
 Neither the government nor lenders will charge small businesses any fees.
 Forgiveness is based on the employer maintaining or quickly rehiring employees and maintaining salary levels.
 Forgiveness will be reduced if full-time headcount declines, or if salaries and wages decrease.